Blotch3D/Blotch3D/README.md

 lines added.
-To compile the shaders (for example, because the target platform uses something other than DirectX or OpenGL), edit the "make\_effects.bat" file in the Blotch3D source folder to change the Profile arguments to each call of 2MGFX in that file.
+To compile the shaders (for example, because the target platform uses something other than DirectX or OpenGL), edit the "make\_effects.bat" file in the Blotch3D source folder to change the Profile arguments to each call of 2MGFX in that file to that needed by the target platform.
 Then be sure to add the path to 2MGFX.exe to the 'path' environment variable.
 Typically, the path is something like "\\Program Files (x86)\\MSBuild\\MonoGame\\v3.0\\Tools".
 Then run the make\_effects.bat file.

 You can create your own shader files that are based on BlBasicEffect and compile and load it as shown above.
 Just be sure it is based on the